ZhangjieLyu/PHBS_BlockChain_2019/BlockChain/ReadMe.md

 ```

 When block chain are constructed, they're connected with *BlockNode* object, thus, it must been ensured that *parentNode.block.getHash()* is equal to *prevBlockHash*; and all *Transaction* object in *ArrayList<Transaction>* are valid, this is realized by the *TxHandler(UTXOPool)* class in **ScroogeCoin**.

+Common rules here is different that of Bitcoin's block chain, including:
+1. COINBASE can be used immediately in the next valid block;

 Especially, when forking, the following rules are applied:
 1. Default adding block will be attached to the longest side branch;
 2. Manual forking allows users to make a new fork appended to any block whose height is not smaller than *height of current longest side branch - 10*;